The story

 We’re only going to simulate insertion and deleting the min.
 Here’s the initial encoding of the actions.

-to randomly generate sequences of Action
+Action to randomly generate sequences of Actions.

 instance Arbitrary Nat where